zenglenn42/react-tutorials/README.md

 # Developer's Blog

+A few weeks ago, I completed Bob Ziroll's really nice React tutorial on [youtube](https://youtu.be/DLX62G4lc44).

+I thought it would be nice to oranize my solutions and make them shareable.
+I could just blast them to [codesandbox](https://codesandbox.io/).
+But I want to play around with React itself and crafting a React-based container for my solutions would be a good design exercise and something I could plug into my growing portfolio.

 ## Bootstrap a minimal Heroku-ready express/react stack

 I want a fairly minimal stack for now.
 Maybe just express for the web server and definitely react for the front end (since that's the whole point of these tutorials) and something Heroku-ready would be nice.